MiguelBorges1/MiguelBorges1/README.md

 👀  I’ve allways been interested in Networking, Cloud technologies and Cybersecurity.</br>
 Therefore, I dicided to learn more, so I can make a (slight) career change.

-🏆  I've recently obtained the CCNA and I'm looking for an opportunity as a <ins>Junior or entry-level Network Engineer or Administrator.</ins></br>

 I'm currently learning part-time:</br>
 + Networking - Cisco, preparing for the CCNP ENCOR 350-401 Exam
 + Cloud computing - Microsoft Azure, preparing for AZ-900 Cert